Welcome to the Land of Micromania!

 Other pictures from the Great Peruvian Excursion of 2007

-I am a fan of LTSP, especially in education.
+During my time at a major school district, I was an advocate and deployer of the Linux Terminal Server Project (LTSP).
+It continues to have applications today in both business and education.
 I am also a minor warrior in the fight against email spam and have written an article or two on the subject.

-If you're looking for an inexpensive--but actually good--computer, then you should check out ZaReason.
+If you're looking for a good computer that's also a good value, then you should check out System76.
 They provide high-quality computers, for a price that won't break your bank, that are also virtually immune to viruses, worms, etc.

-While I personally have way too many computers already (what true geek doesn't?), if I needed another one, I'd certainly buy one of these.
-Yes, they run Linux...and yes, they're rock-solid.
+While I personally have way too many computers already (what true geek doesn't?), if I needed another one, I'd certainly consider one of these.
+Yes, they run GNU/Linux...and yes, they're rock-solid.

 Articles by me